 One versatile approach to address the discussed challenges is utilizing a mediator object.
-Such a mediator allows "acting through an intervening agency" [145], which in turn allows to leverage interaction in such a way to overcome limitations of direct techniques.
-An extensive body of work exists (discussed in detail in the following chapter) that show examples for mediator objects that enable an indirect connection or relation between a user and a target device include laser pointer, remote controls, or specific devices such as data gloves or electronic pens.
-Mediated Interaction.
-Based on the selection of a specific device that serves as a mediator, there is a fundamental difference in the ability to overcome the challenges regarding user identity, personal context and storage, spatial flexibility, as well as the potential to support user to transition applications between different devices.
+Such a mediator allows "acting through an intervening agency" [163], which in turn allows to leverage interaction in such a way to overcome limitations of direct techniques.
+An extensive body of work exists (discussed in detail in the following chapter) that show examples for Mediated Interaction.